dan-hobday/netoapi/README.md

 # netoapi
-A Python API client for the Neto Ecommerce platform
+A Python API client for the Neto Ecommerce platform (Under development)